zwave-js/node-zwave-js/docs/getting-started/migrating-to-v11.md

 -   `firmwareUpdateOTW` now returns a `Promise<ControllerFirmwareUpdateResult>`

 both of which contain the same information as the corresponding `firmware update finished` events.

+## Renamed methods on the `ZWaveHost` interface

+The `getSafeCCVersionForEndpoint` method has been renamed to `getSafeCCVersion`.
+The `getSupportedCCVersionForNode` method has been renamed to `getSupportedCCVersion`.

+These methods were inconsistently named and none of the other methods that accept a node ID and endpoint index specify that in their name.